awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 The maintenance window determines when pending operations start, but doesn't limit the total run time of these operations\.
 Maintenance operations aren't guaranteed to finish before the maintenance window ends, and can continue beyond the specified end time\.
 For more information, see [The Amazon RDS maintenance window](#Concepts.DBMaintenance)\.

 For information about updates to Amazon Aurora engines and instructions for upgrading and patching them, see [Database engine updates for Amazon Aurora MySQL](AuroraMySQL.Updates.md) and [Amazon Aurora PostgreSQL updates](AuroraPostgreSQL.Updates.md)\.

+You can also view whether a maintenance update is available for your DB cluster by running the [https://docs.aws.amazon.com/cli/latest/reference/rds/describe-pending-maintenance-actions.html](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-pending-maintenance-actions.html) AWS CLI command\.

 ## Applying updates for a DB cluster<a name="USER_UpgradeDBInstance.OSUpgrades"></a>